Scene Prior Filtering for Depth Super-Resolution: Related Work

-\textbf{Multi-modal fusion based DSR.} Much progress in guided DSR~\cite{hui2016depth,tang2021bridgenet,guo2018hierarchical,zhong2021high,yuan2023structure,yan2022learning} based on deep learning has been made in recent years.
-Deng et al.~\cite{deng2020deep} utilize multi-modal convolutional sparse coding to extract the common feature between RGB and depth.
-Zhao et al.~\cite{zhao2023spherical} develop spherical space feature decomposition to separate domain-shared and domain-private features.
-In~\cite{he2021towards}, He et al.exploit octave convolution~\cite{chen2019drop} to adaptively decompose the RGB feature into high-frequency and low-frequency components.
+Much progress in guided DSR~\cite{gu2017learning,zhong2021high,yan2022learning} based on deep learning has been made in recent years.
+Deng et al.~\cite{deng2020deep} utilize multi-modal convolutional sparse coding to extract the common features between RGB and depth.
+DCTNet~\cite{zhao2023spherical} develops spherical space feature decomposition to separate shared and private features.
+In~\cite{zhao2023spherical}, Zhao et al. project both RGB and depth features into a spherical space to separate their private features and align the shared ones.
 Similarly, Yuan et al.~\cite{yuan2023recurrent} introduce a deep contrast network to split the depth into high-frequency and low-frequency maps.
-Most recently, a few methods~\cite{zhao2022discrete,metzger2023guided,wang2023sgnet,shi2022symmetric,de2022learning} exploit depth structure scene recovery.
-For instance, Metzger et al.~\cite{metzger2023guided} combine anisotropic diffusion and deep convolutional network to improve the edge transferring property of diffusion.
-Wang et al.~\cite{wang2023sgnet} design a structure-guided network that employs the gradient and frequency domains for structure enhancement.
-Different from previous methods that directly transform RGB to depth, we focus on leveraging surface normal and semantic priors to attenuate texture interference and improve the accuracy near edges.
+Most recently, a few methods~\cite{wang2025multi,wang2026spatiotemporal,deng2023deepm} exploit depth structure recovery.
+For instance, DADA \cite{metzger2023guided} combines anisotropic diffusion and a convolutional network to improve the edge transferring property of diffusion.
+In \cite{wang2024sgnet}, SGNet designs a structure-guided network that employs the gradient and frequency domains for structure enhancement.
+To enhance the accuracy of DSR in real-world scenarios, He et al.~\cite{he2021towards} establish a real-world RGB-D benchmark and develop a baseline method for real-world DSR based on octave convolution.
+DORNet~\cite{wang2025dornet} introduces a degradation-oriented and regularized framework, which selectively aggregates RGB and depth features by modeling the degradation representations between LR and HR depths.
+More recently, some methods have attempted to introduce foundation models to enhance depth quality.
+For example, Yan et al.~\cite{yan2025ducos} utilize a depth estimation foundation model to provide dual constraints for HR depth restoration.
+Wang et al.~\cite{wang2025vggt} introduce a powerful depth-aware model on large-scale datasets, which directly predicts accurate depth from RGB.
+Viola et al.~\cite{viola2025marigold} use sparse depth as a condition for a pre-trained depth generation model to restore dense depth from RGB and sparse depth.
+Unlike previous methods, which directly transform RGB features to depth, we focus more on leveraging normal and semantic priors to attenuate texture interference and improve accuracy near edges.